Looking for something specific? Type keywords into the search bar to locate resources you could use.

 Physics Ring and Chain Trick

 NOT MAGIC!
 Can you master the physics ring and chain trick?
-Check out this document for directions and info about where to get your own ring and chain - or 100s of them! ...
+Check out the document below the video for directions and info about where to get your own rings and chains by the 100.
+Don't ...

 Pi Day Exporatorium